 Most of the time, I’m taking photos with my phone.
 I also have a few cameras like the Ricoh GR III Digital Compact Camera.
 I can put it in my pocket.

 When I’m going to special places or vacations, I take the Ricoh — and I take thousands of photos across a week.
-If I want to take photos of my cat, I use my phone.
+If I want to take photos of my cat, I use my Sony a7 II camera or my phone.

 Recently, I borrowed my friend’s photo scanner, went to my mom’s house, and scanned about 5,000 family photo prints.
 Now those are all imported and stored in a folder in Mylio, too.

 I don’t like to delete photos because they represent the memory of my life.
 The older you get, the more your photos keep accumulating and accumulating.
 It’s like mileage on a car: 10,000 photos a week, 100,000 photos in a decade can happen very easily.

 People delete photos because they’re kind of implicitly forced to — especially if they have to deal with storage limits on their phones, or with cloud-based photo services like Google or Apple Photos.
 If they knew they could have the freedom to not delete those memories, I think they would stop deleting so many photos.

 With my Mylio Premium subscription, the only limit to the number of photos and videos I can import, backup, and sync might be a limit with my own storage devices.

 But with 5TB external hard drives running around $100, like this Seagate model, backup capacity is simply not a problem.
 Cloud storage services can also be affordable: Amazon Prime members get unlimited full-resolution photo storage plus 5GB for video free.

 Download Mylio today to test out its performance for yourself.

 •This Q&A has been edited for clarity and brevity purposes.